 The Parish Council's income mainly comes from the precept, which is part of your Council Tax payment.
 The Parish Council uses this money to provide a range of services which include street lighting, ground maintenance, grants to the village hall, local organisations, etc.

-The administration of the Council is handled by the Parish Clerk/Responsible Finance Officer and she is the only paid employee of the Council.
-Any other service carried out by the Council is contracted to individuals or companies.
-Council Members are, in effect, volunteers and therefore do not receive payment.
+The administration of the Council is handled by the Parish Clerk/Responsible Finance Officer and they are the only paid employee of the Council.
+Other services carried out by the Council are contracted to individuals or companies.

-The Parish Council is very keen to receive the views of local residents and welcomes suggestions of new projects that could be undertaken.
-It is best to do this via the Parish Clerk by email, telephone or post - her details are shown below.
+The Parish Council is very keen to receive the views of local residents and welcomes suggestions.